BCOA/bcoa.com/content/projects/740-broadway-showroom/index.md

   - colWidth: "6"
     image: 4-bs_cropped.jpg
     type: image
-  - pullQuote: "\"New York City Innovation Center is a One-Stop Shop to See Tomorrow's Buildings and Design Trends Today\""
+  - pullQuote: '"New York City Innovation Center is a One-Stop Shop to See Tomorrow''s Buildings and Design Trends Today"'
     type: quote
   - caption: ""
     colWidth: "12"